PROFESSORS AND RESEARCHERS

 Role and mission:

-Head of the MEEF 2 Master's program
+Director of the MEEF 2 Master's Program

-Head of STAPS Doctorates atDS
+Director of the STAPS Doctoral Programs atDS

 Prevention Assistants at the Santesih Laboratory